Tapuhi Whai Rēhitatanga

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Registered nurses may do some or all of the following:

-- monitor and assess patients' conditions and record changes
+- monitor patients' conditions and record changes

 Skills and knowledge

-Registered nurses need to have:
+Registered nurses need to have knowledge of:

-- may travel within their region to visit clients.
+- may travel locally to visit clients.